denoflow/denoflow/README.md

 ## About <a name = "about"></a>

 With denoflow, you'll use [`yaml`](https://yaml.org/)  to write automated workflow that runs on [Deno](https://deno.land/), with any Deno modules, Typescript/Javascript code in your workflow.
 Denoflow will execute your workflow as you want.
 You can think of it as configuration-as-code.

+Consider it an alternative to Zapier or IFTTT, for example fetching articles at regular intervals via RSS and then performing some tasks for non-repeating articles.

 > It's still at a very early stage, use with care!